-CO4: implement discrete wavelet transforms with multirate digital filters
+CO4: implement discrete wavelet transforms in signal processing applications

-CO5: understand about wavelet packets
+CO5: understand about wavelet methods in image processing

 Course Code : EC620

 Course Title : WDM Optical Networks

 Number of Credits : 3

 Course Type : Elective

 - To prepare the students understand the building blocks of optical network architecture. - To enable the students appreciate the different routing networks in the WDM technology. - To design optical network topology and routing to serve a defined application.